-But keep in mind that some merchants might have their own preference of currency and they will not exchange currency for you (primarily casinos and shopkeepers) so you will need to be sure to carry both currencies just in case the situation arises.
+But keep in mind that some merchants might have their own preference of currency and might not exchange currency for you (primarily casinos and shopkeepers) so just to be on the safe side carry both currencies.

 What Is The Currency Used In the Bahamas?

-Also keep in mind that most smaller tourist islands will prefer to accept cash over credit cards so you can prepare with some loose bills and coins in US Dollars or Bahamian Dollars, either will be gladly accepted.
-It’s always recommended to exchange at least a few Canadian Dollars or Euros to cover tipping, travel and other small expenses that any tourist is expected to have while on vacation.
+Also, keep in mind that most smaller tourist islands will prefer to accept cash over credit cards so you can prepare with some loose bills and coins in US Dollars or Bahamian dollars.

-But if you are planning on using credit cards in the Bahamas, a pro tip is to notify your bank before the overseas tour, especially if you don’t travel overseas often.
-Otherwise, your payment might get halted with a blocked card for unusual activity – and that can be a buzzkill when you are planning to have a relaxing getaway.
+Pro tip: If you are planning to use your credit card, notify your bank before the overseas tour, especially if you don’t travel overseas that often.
+Otherwise, your payments might get halted with a blocked card for unusual activity.

 Are There ATMs And Banks In The Bahamas?

-As we mentioned earlier in this article, it is important that tourists don’t forget to notify their bank about the overseas trip to the Bahamas – if you don’t, there is a high chance of your card being blocked from making any payments due to suspicious foreign activities.
-Also, keep in mind to have enough cash if you are travelling to remote islands for excursions as you will not find any banks or ATMs there and merchants will be reluctant to use credit cards.
+Also, keep in mind to have enough cash if you are travelling to remote islands for excursions as you will not find any banks or ATMs and merchants will be reluctant to use credit cards.